 (a) Distributions required to be made to each Certificate Holder of record on the related Record Date will be made by wire transfer to an account designated by the relevant Certificate Holder to the Owner Trustee at least ten (10) Business Days prior to the related Record Date and, if not so designated, shall be made by check; provided that the final distribution on each Certificate will be made after due notice by the Owner Trustee of the pendency of such final distribution only upon presentation and surrender of the Certificate and shall specify the office or agency appointed by the Owner Trustee for that purpose.

-(b) Payments required to be made to shall be made in the manner specified in
+(b) Payments required to be made to the Agent under Section 5.02 any creditors of the Trust or any Series shall be made in the manner specified in the related debt instrument.
+Section 9.1(a) of the Facility Agreement.

+(c) Payments required to be made to a Sponsor Designee under Section 5.02 shall be made in the manner specified in the applicable Series Supplement.

-(d) In the event that the Final Distribution Date for any Series occurs prior to the Repayment Date specified for the related Tranche in the applicable Drawdown Request, the Trust shall indemnify the related Series Certificate Holder from and against any expense, loss, damage or liability (excluding loss of anticipated profits and consequential damages) which it may reasonably incur as a consequence of the Final Distribution Date occurring prior to such date, including any loss (excluding loss of anticipated profits and consequential damages), premium, penalty or expenses which may be reasonably incurred in liquidating or employing deposits from third parties acquired by the Series Certificate Holder to make, maintain or fund the Series Certificate Holder
+(d) In the event that the Final Distribution Date for any Series occurs prior to the Repayment Date specified for the related Tranche in the applicable Drawdown Request, the Trust shall indemnify the related Series Certificate Holder from and against any expense, loss, damage or liability (excluding loss of anticipated profits and consequential damages) which it may reasonably incur as a consequence of the Final Distribution Date occurring prior to such date, including any loss (excluding loss of anticipated profits and consequential damages), premium, penalty or expenses which may be reasonably incurred in liquidating or employing deposits from third parties acquired by the Series Certificate Holder to make, maintain or fund the Series Certificate Holder=s Series Certificate.
+For the avoidance of doubt, the indemnity in this Section 5.02(d) shall not extend to any amounts in respect of Certificate Base Amount or Certificate Yield not paid to the Series Certificate Holders under Section 5.02 hereof by reason of there being insufficient funds in the Collection Accounts.

 Section 5.04.
 Establishment of Collection Accounts; Initial Deposit .

-(a) Owner Trustee, for the benefit of the Beneficial Owner and subject to the rights of the maintain an account for the Trust designated the A Trust Collection Account,@ which account shall be an Eligible Account (the ATrust Collection Account@).
-The proceeds of the issuance of the Beneficial Interest Certificate Trust Collection Account.
+(a) The On the Closing Date, the Owner Trustee, for the benefit of the Beneficial Owner (and, following a Cancellation Date, the Series Certificate Holders) and subject to the rights of the Lenders, shall holder of the Tahiti Note, shall establish and thereafter maintain an account for the Trust designated the A Hawaii II 125-0 Tahiti Trust Collection Account,@ which account shall be an Eligible Account (the ATrust Collection Account@).
+The Trust shall deposit the proceeds of the issuance of the Beneficial Interest Certificate shall continue to be held in the in Trust Collection Account.
 Any investment of funds in the Trust Collection Account shall be made solely in Permitted Investments.